mbaumer/us_hep_funding/docs/_states/NY.md

 <a name="NY-27"></a>
 [Back to top](#top)
 ## NY-27 -- Rep. Chris Collins (R)
+### Committees
+Chris Collins is the #26 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016